victormartins/dotfiles/atom/packages/seti-ui/README.md

 ##### **Please Note:** This is the Seti interface theme for [Atom](http://atom.io) only

 This is for the _interface_ of the Atom editor.
 I also have [Seti Syntax](https://atom.io/themes/seti-syntax) for theming the _code view_ in Atom.
+In addition, there is a new [Seti theme](https://www.npmjs.com/package/seti-hyper) for [Hyper](https://hyper.is/).

-If these are not the droids you're looking for, may I point you in the drection of these great ports:
+If these are not the droids you're looking for, may I point you in the direction of these great ports:

 + [Emacs](https://github.com/caisah/seti-theme)
 + [iTerm](https://github.com/willmanduffy/seti-iterm)
 + [JetBrains](https://github.com/zchee/Seti_JetBrains)
 + [Sublime Text 3](https://packagecontrol.io/packages/Seti_UI)
 + [Vim](https://github.com/trusktr/seti.vim)
++ [Visual Studio Code](https://github.com/Microsoft/vscode/tree/master/extensions/theme-seti) - but, PRs are still submitted here

 -----